RONALD LEE (RON) COLLIER, AIA (1944-)

 With Jerry Quick, Collier designed this and several other Modernist houses at Carolina Trace in Southern Pines, plus similar houses in Raleigh, Rocky Mount, Wrightsville Beach and Ocean Isle.

-Late 1970's - 4036 Timber Wolf, Sanford NC.
+Late 1970s - 4036 Timber Wolf Circle, Sanford NC.
 The garage was an addition.
 First owned by a retired admiral in the Canadian Navy.
 Sold many times.
 Sold in March 2012 to Bill and Maria Sowers.

 1976 - The Robert and Barbara K. Stephens House, 8601 Caswell Place, Raleigh NC.
 Sold in 2007 to Richard Diaz.

-1978 - The Ron Collier House, 2804 Manning, Raleigh.
+1978 - The Ron Collier House, 2804 Manning Place, Raleigh NC.
 In 1996, Hurricane Fran sent a large tree through the roof requiring a one year renovation.
 Top photo by George Smart.
 Second photo by Leilani Carter.
 Remaining photos by Ron Collier.

-2006 - The Wade House, a renovation of a 1960’s architect-designed ranch house at Beaufort NC.
+2006 - The Wade Renovation, Beaufort NC.
+A renovation of a 1960s architect-designed ranch house.

 Sources include: Ron Collier.